Syri1015/mjolnir/README.md

 ## 🤝 Contributing

 If you have suggestions, bug reports, or feature requests, please open an issue or leave a comment on the release video.
 Thanks for checking out Mjolnir!
+If you want to send me a tip/donation, I've set up a [Ko-fi](https://ko-fi.com/xyzblacksheep)